 These shifts impact people's housing needs and preferences, as well as the scope of (and limitations to) their housing choices.
 For example, single individuals may not want as much space or the level of maintenance that a single-family home conveys but may have trouble finding other housing options in city neighborhoods that are dominated by single-family homes.
 Similarly, a disabled person or an aging household may have a strong desire or need for accessible housing and single floor living, but Rochester's historic housing stock does not currently offer enough of these options.
 In addition, generational and societal shifts in housing preferences have taken place.
-Some of these shifts - such as the increasing interest in downtown and walkable urban neighborhood living - give the city a competitive advantage relative to housing types such as condos, senior communities, co-housing, housing cooperatives, tiny homes, etc., may mean that the city's current housing stock is outdated relative to emerging preferences.
+Some of these shifts - such as the increasing interest in downtown and walkable urban neighborhood living - give the city a competitive advantage relative to housing choices in other municipalities in the region.
+Other shifts, like the growing interest in new housing types such as condos, senior communities, co-housing, housing cooperatives, tiny homes, etc., may mean that the city's current housing stock is outdated relative to emerging preferences.